Wyss Foundation

 Permanent Protection: In conservation, the foundation focuses on permanent land and ocean protection through legal mechanisms, not temporary conservation measures.

-Multi-Sector Integration: The foundation's 2024 funding shows they support the intersection of conservation with other priorities like economic opportunity, women's empowerment, and civic engagement.
+Multi-Sector Integration: The foundation's funding shows they support the intersection of conservation with other priorities like economic opportunity, women's empowerment, and civic engagement.

-Government Engagement: Wyss has emphasized that "Getting conservation done requires close collaboration with local communities, Indigenous Peoples, all levels of government, private industry, and philanthropy," indicating the foundation values projects that engage policy and governmental structures.
+Government Engagement: Wyss has emphasised that "Getting conservation done requires close collaboration with local communities, Indigenous Peoples, all levels of government, private industry, and philanthropy," indicating the foundation values projects that engage policy and governmental structures.

 Examples of Funded Work: